raspberrypilearning/321-make-mentor-guide/en/step_4.md

 ### Info cards

-Info cards in explore projects are used to give extra information.
+**Info cards** in Explore projects are used to give extra information.
 They could add more detail about a skill, provide an alternative choice, or help debug a common problem.

 --- task ---

-Click on the Info card below to expand it.
+In this example from our [Grow a dragonfly](https://projects.raspberrypi.org/en/projects/grow--dragonfly){:target="_blank"} Explore project the Info card is a guide explaining how to use the Scratch backpack feature and will only be expanded by those creators that want to know how to use it.

-In this example from our [Grow a dragonfly](https://projects.raspberrypi.org/en/projects/grow--dragonfly){:target="_blank"} Explore project the Info card is a guide explaining how to use the Scratch backpack feature and will only be expanded by those creators that want to know how to use it:
+Click on the **Info card** below to expand it and again to close it:

 [[[scratch-backpack]]]